macmv/rgen/rgen/rgen-biome/src/biome/README.md

 # Biomes
-All regions require documentation explaining biomes and geographic type.
+All regions require documentation explaining biomes and geographic type. this should be within each folder.

 **frozen_region**
 - frozen_region/ice_cap